lisa-butler/Dive-Tables/MyREADME.md

 <a name="ux"></a>

 ### **Pre project planning**
 Before starting this project i investigated the criteria in depth and opted to make an algorithm based project rather than a game or choose your own adventure.
 I have an interest in how dive computers work and have used dive tables quite a lot in my diver training.
 I have also found that many people struggle with dive tables and how to work them accurately.
-This project idea wasformed from this, as an attempt to create an online platform that a user could utilise to make a dive plan or a studnet could test their knowledge with.
+This project idea wasformed from this, as an attempt to create an online platform that a user could utilise to make a dive plan or a student could test their knowledge with.
 I opted to have an information section in the project to make it a more useful tool for newcomers and those just getting to grips with tables.
 I also opted to have the option of analysing your decos as well as being able to plan to avoid them.
 In this way the calculator can be used both premtively and retrospectively.

 Lucid charts was used to develop a flow of logic for each option and how it would flow through the code.